AliK3112/TekkenMoveCopier/README.md

 ## How to forbid some moves from being copied-over?
 Pretty simple.
 The tool supports a "copy_aliases.json" file which contains info about group cancels, forbidden moves & requirement indices.
+Place it in the same directory and use the format shown below to add entries to it.
 ![copy_aliases.json Format](https://user-images.githubusercontent.com/83224003/190888148-033ae5d6-0c8c-4a7a-9ac5-54fb8789931d.png)